Table of Contents

 From the design of the sights, it is clear that the M16 was designed to be more accurate from the very start.
 The American assault rifle has a little ‘peep’ sight on the back that can be flipped for ‘short’ or ‘long’ range.
 The front post sight is called ‘bunny ears’.
 Similar sights are used by Americans since World War II.

-Sights of the AK-47 are very crude.
+The sights of the AK-47 are very crude.
 It is clearly not as good as that of the M16.
 It has an adjustable notch on the back that can be set to a range of up to 800 meters.
 However, it is more of a psychological boost for untrained recruits.
 In reality, the maximum range of effective fire is limited to 300-400 meters.
 Beyond that, it will hardly hit anything.

 + The M16 has better sights and better accuracy.